(WYTV)- Fun in the sun, that’s what your kids are looking forward to, but watch out for heat illness and dehydration.

-“When you see a kid that’s in the heat and they’re vomiting, that’s a tell-tale sign that that kid is in trouble.
-The first thing you need to do is cool that kid down,” said Dr. Richard So, a physician with Cleveland Clinic Children’s Hospital.
+“When you see a kid that’s in the heat and they’re vomiting, that’s a tell-tale sign that that kid is in trouble, where, number one, the first thing you need to do is cool that kid down,” said Dr. Richard So of the Cleveland Clinic.